Corelle Profile: Old Town Blue (1972)

 (front) Centura demi-tasse, Corelle open handle cup; with saucers.

-Pyrex Compatibles for Old Town Blue are limited to Tabletop Ware accessories only.
-As is typical, these products did not arrive immediately upon the pattern's debut, but began to appear in 1973.
+Pyrex Compatibles for Old Town Blue are limited to Tabletop Ware accessories only, and they did not arrive immediately upon this pattern's debut, but began to appear in 1973.
 Pieces in this category include butter dishes, margarine dishes, gravy boats, salt & pepper sets, and napkin rings.
-In this pattern, Pyrex accessories in this category were discontinued about 1980, more than two years earlier than Tabletop Ware in other patterns.
+In this pattern, Pyrex accessories were discontinued in 1980, about three years earlier than Tabletop Ware in other patterns.
 Two types of juice pitchers & jugs were marketed for short intervals in the mid 1970s.

-Although matching ovenware & nesting bowls were never made in Old Town Blue, when Homestead was launched in 1976 it was touted as the perfect companion.
+Although matching ovenware & nesting bowls were never offered in Old Town Blue, when Homestead launched in 1976 it was touted as the perfect companion.
 Company literature states: "For an especially warm table setting, Homestead is right at home with Old Town Blue Corelle Livingware."
-Homestead was discontinued late 1980 or early 1981.

 Homestead 441, Old Town Blue 10 oz bowl.